jimchen5209/routeros-grafana-monitoring/README.md

 1. Set up a VPS server (e.g., DigitalOcean, AWS, etc.) with Docker installed.
 2. Setup a tunnel between your VPS and RouterOS with ZeroTier or other VPN solution.
 3. Update the `docker-compose.yml`, `prometheus/prometheus.yml` and `prometheus/web.yml` files with your specific configurations:
-    - In `docker-compose.yml`, ensure the config in grafana section, if you want to host Grafana locally, use `grafana` service, if you want to use Grafana Cloud, use the [Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) with `grafana-pdc-agent`.
+    - In `docker-compose.yml`, ensure the config in grafana section, if you want to host Grafana locally, use `grafana` service, if you want to use Grafana Cloud, use the [Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) with `grafana-pdc-agent` service.
-    - In `prometheus/prometheus.yml`, add your RouterOS IP address in the `blackbox-exporter` job under `static_configs`.
-You can add mor endpoint there if you want.
+    - In `prometheus/prometheus.yml`, add your RouterOS IP address in the `blackbox-exporter` job under `static_configs.targets`.
+You can add more endpoint there if you want.
 Note that the blackbox-exporter is used to ping from your VPS, not your RouterOS Network.
     - In `prometheus/web.yml`, set up basic authentication by hashing your password with the script in the `prometheus-password-hashing` folder.
 4. Start the monitoring stack with Docker
     ```bash